Portugal's Socialists face tough task pleasing hard left, markets, EU

-LISBON (Reuters) - Portugal’s Socialists face a tough task keeping financial markets, euro zone peers and hard-left partners happy if they try to quickly roll back parts of an austerity program without putting economic recovery at risk.
+LISBON, Nov 11 (Reuters) - Portugal’s Socialists face a tough task keeping financial markets, euro zone peers and hard-left partners happy if they try to quickly roll back parts of an austerity programme without putting economic recovery at risk.

-Costa, as prime minister, will then have to speedily put together a 2016 budget to present to Brussels after Portugal missed last month’s deadline, having emerged from a debt crisis and exited a bailout program only last year.
+Costa, as prime minister, will then have to speedily put together a 2016 budget to present to Brussels after Portugal missed last month’s deadline, having just emerged from a debt crisis and exited a bailout programme only last year.

 The Socialists have outlined priorities such as fully restoring public sector wages in 2016 that were cut during the crisis, raising the lowest public pensions, reintroducing four public holidays and raising the minimum wage.

-“What we can expect is a set of popular and populist measures in the next six months as a sort of life insurance for this leftist government, so as to avoid an election next year or try to win it,” the head of economic consultancy Informacao de Mercados Financeiros Filipe Garcia said.
+“What we can expect is a set of popular and populist measures in the next six months as a sort of life insurance for this leftist government, so as to avoid an election next year or try to win it,” economic consultancy Informacao de Mercados Financeiros head, Filipe Garcia, said.

-The Socialists have also promised to eliminate over the next two years an extraordinary 3.5 percent “solidarity” income tax launched during the crisis to shore up government coffers.
-Value-added tax for the restaurant sector, which was doubled during the crisis, will be cut back to 13 percent.
+The Socialists have also promised to eliminate over the next two years an extraordinary 3.5 percent “solidarity” income tax launched during the crisis to boost government coffers.
+Value-added tax for the restaurant sector, which was doubled during the crisis, will be cut back down to 13 percent.

-They are also seen as likely to stop privatizations and moved on Wednesday to reverse the sale of airline TAP, which was set to be concluded on Nov.
-12.
+They are also seen as likely to stop privatisations, even possibly partially reversing the recent sale of airline TAP.

-The outgoing government agreed in June to sell a 61 percent stake in TAP to a Brazilian-Portuguese consortium.
-But Costa’s Socialists said that as the center-right government was now in a caretaker capacity, “the legal and political conditions are not present” for the sale to go ahead.
+The outgoing government agreed to sell a 61-percent stake in TAP to a Brazilian-Portuguese consortium, but Costa’s plan is to get a controlling stake back in state hands, which could put him on a collision course with Brussels.

 So far, there has been no major move in financial markets, even when Costa promised to lower the budget deficit, to 2.8 percent of GDP next year from 3 percent in 2015.